Austin Kitchen: Miami Marlins

 On June 25, 2024, Kitchen was claimed off waivers by the Miami Marlins and optioned to the Triple-A Jacksonville Jumbo Shrimp.
 The Marlins promoted Kitchen to the major leagues on July 26, but he was optioned to back to Jacksonville the next day, without pitching for Miami.
 He was promoted once more on July 30.
 He made his major league debut that day, allowing 3 runs in 2 innings in a loss to the Tampa Bay Rays.
 Kitchen made four appearances for the Marlins, with a 14.14 ERA, one loss, and four strikeouts over seven innings.
 He was designated for assignment by Miami on September 7.

 Seattle Mariners

 On September 9, 2024, Kitchen was claimed off waivers by the Seattle Mariners.
 He was optioned to the Triple-A Tacoma Rainiers, where he pitched four times, posting an unsightly 14.73 ERA in 3 2/3 innings.
 His combined pitching line for three Triple-A teams in 2024 was a 6–1 record with a 4.30 ERA and 27 strikeouts in 44 innings.

 On January 13, 2025, the Mariners designated Kitchen for assignment.
 He cleared waivers and was sent outright to Triple-A Tacoma on January 16.
+On April 21, 2026, he was placed on the full-season injured list ruling him out for the entire season.